wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 - Provide introduction to subscriber on how to use the product.
 - Allow the subscriber to assign licenses.
-- Provide way to engage with support for issues (FAQ, knowledgebase, and/or email address).
+- Provide a way to engage with support for issues (FAQ, knowledgebase, and/or email address).

 ![Landing page best practices - step 3.](../media/04-landing-page-best-practices-03.png)

 Consider the following best practices when the user is assigning app licenses to their users:

-- Validate users don’t already have license assigned via another user.
+- Validate users don’t already have license assigned via another user (or another subscription).
 - If different license types are available, subscribers should be able to manage and assign appropriately.
 - Alert users they've been assigned a license (including how to add the app to Teams and get started) via Teams chat bot and/or email.
-- Provide link back to the license management page for subscriber to manage in the future.
+- Provide a link back to the license management page for subscriber to manage in the future within your Teams app.

 ## Step 3 - Create the transactable SaaS offer